He-Liu-ooo/Prompting-with-the-Future/README.md

 Please download the pre-optimized gaussian splatting checkpoint and data from [here](https://drive.google.com/drive/folders/1HviE902s5g9fdUJHpfJ2HwhT4gy6kxi9?usp=sharing) and put them in the `gaussians/` folder.

+Please add your ChatGPT API key in the `utils/prompt_gpt.py` script.

 ### Requirements for scanning your own environment

-Please follow the instructions in [COLMAP](https://colmap.github.io/) and [2d Gaussian Splatting](https://github.com/hbb1/2d-gaussian-splatting) to install the dependency for reconstruction.
+Please follow the instructions in [COLMAP](https://colmap.github.io/) and [2d Gaussian Splatting](https://github.com/hbb1/2d-gaussian-splatting) to install the dependencies for reconstruction.

 Since the environment for [SAM2](https://github.com/facebookresearch/sam2) is not compatible with the main environment and it is only used for reconstruction, we provide a separate environment for SAM2.